Source Control

 Ampli CLI

-The Ampli CLI is able to pull down generated Ampli Wrapper code for Sources and Branches you have created in Data.
+The Ampli CLI can pull generated Ampli Wrapper code for sources and branches you create in Data.

 ampli pull